Health Quest, Marist College to Build New Medical School

 “The School of Medicine will have significant positive economic and social benefits for the Hudson Valley and beyond,” Health Quest president and CEO Robert Friedberg said.
 “Upon graduation, many of these highly educated professionals and their families will remain here to be part of an academic medical center, which will strengthen the quality of healthcare in the area.
 This will also create high-paying jobs and provide local residents with greater access to top-quality healthcare professionals close to home.”

 The Marist College Board of Trustees will oversee academic governance matters, while the Health Quest Board of Trustees will oversee issues related to clinical governance.
 Marist and Health Quest will also convene a Marist Health Quest School of Medicine Joint Board of Overseers to serve as the immediate oversight authority for all matters regarding operations, budget and strategic planning.
 Five Marist members, five Health Quest members, the Marist president, the Health Quest CEO and the School of Medicine Dean will populate the Joint Board.
-The Dean will provide day-to-day leadership of the School of Medicine, overseeing a carefully recruited group of faculty and staff.
+The Dean will provide day-to-day leadership of the School of Medicine, overseeing faculty and staff.

 Marist and Health Quest officials state the new medical school will meet significant demand for physician education in both the national and regional marketplaces.
 According to a study by the Association of American Medical Colleges, the U.S. may fall more than 100,000 physicians short of its projected need by 2030.